 Call Real Estate Agents

-Ask each listing agent to present a comprehensive marketing plan that explains what they will do to market your home.
-In addition, ask the agents to prepare a comparative market analysis for you and ask each for advice about the following, as opinions will vary:
+Interview real estate agents and talk to at least three neighborhood specialists.
+Ask each listing agent to present a comprehensive marketing plan that explains what they'll do to market your home.
+Ask the agents to prepare comparative market analyses for you so you have an idea of home values in your area.

-- Net Profits from Selling: Many agents will prepare two net sheets for sellers, each with a low price and a high price.
+Many agents will prepare two net sheets for sellers, one with a low price and one with a high price.
 This way, sellers can be prepared for the worst and hope for the best.
-If the lowest net price will let you buy the home you want, it's time to find financing and get preapproved.
+If the lowest net price will allow you to buy the new home you want, it's time to find financing and get preapproved.

 Find a Lender